Cupid's Chokehold: The Papercut Chronicles version

-The first version of the "Cupid's Chokehold" video directed by Andrew Paul Bowser for the album The Papercut Chronicles features MC Travis McCoy working at a toy factory.
-While working, he stumbles upon a "prototype toy" which turns out to be a life size doll.
+The first version of the "Cupid's Chokehold" video directed by Andrew Paul Bowser for the album The Papercut Chronicles features MC Travie McCoy working at a toy factory.
+While working, he stumbles upon a "prototype toy" which turns out to be a life-size doll.
 The doll acts as McCoy's girlfriend in the video and fulfills his every wish.

 However, she eventually becomes tired of being exploited and expresses this in a humorous scene where the two are playing Scrabble (she spells out the words 'krush', 'kill', and 'destroy').
 The doll then begins to malfunction, and McCoy has no choice but to destroy her.
 He pushes her off a bridge, and she appears to be dead.

 At the end of the video, she is awakened by Patrick Stump, who also appears to be a robot.
 The two fall in love and walk down the road together.